 The authority of mainstream churches is assumed without explanation or clarity beyond the fact that God, at one time, spoke through prophets in the Old Testament and again through His Son in the New Testament (and apostles who followed).
 The Bible is believed to be above any human authority (www.evangelicalbeliefs.com).
-Some Evangelicals might preface that the gift of prophecy still exists, but again, they do not claim to have a Biblical equivalent of a Moses, Aaron, Peter, Paul, or Stephen in our day.
+Some Evangelicals might preface that the gift of prophecy still exists, but again, they do not claim to have a Biblical equivalent of Moses, Peter, or Paul in our day.

 I want to make the distinction here between the Biblical figures, or prophets, and the individual member’s ability to converse with God in private – what Latter-day Saints refer to as personal revelation.
 I believe this is key in going forward.
 Latter-day Saints do not claim exclusive rights to whom the Spirit can touch or to whom may be taught wisdom.
 What Latter-day Saints do claim to possess, and others do not, is that God has literally called and ordained prophets and twelve apostles today exclusively to establish, administer, and bring His Kingdom on Earth in unity.

 Aren’t prophets supposed to show signs, wonders, and miracles?
 Aren’t prophets and apostles limited to the scope of time of which they recorded, and thus no longer needed?
 Aren’t they supposed to predict the future?
-Do Mormons openly claim that President Thomas S. Monson, or has he himself, claimed that he often has Biblical epiphanies?
+Do Latter-day Saints openly claim that our living prophets, or has do they themselves, claim that they often have Biblical epiphanies?
 Is that the only requirement to be a prophet?
-To explain, the LDS Bible Dictionary defines the characteristics of a Prophet.
-This is important because this is how Mormons view their leaders and the nature of their role described in scripture:
+To explain, the Church’s Bible Dictionary defines the characteristics of a Prophet.
+This is important because this is how Latter-day Saints view their leaders and the nature of their role described in scripture:

 -Acts as God’s messenger and makes His will known.